The Monster Squad

 The Monster Squad is a 1987 American horror comedy film directed by Fred Dekker, and written by Dekker and Shane Black.
 Peter Hyams and Rob Cohen served as executive producers.
 It was released by Tri-Star Pictures on August 14, 1987.
 The film features pastiches of the Universal Monsters, led by Count Dracula.
 They are confronted by a group of savvy children out to keep them from controlling the world.

 The film was produced on a budget of $14 million.
-It was released on August 14, 1987 and grossed $3.8 million in its theatrical run.
-Based on Metacritic, a majority of critics gave it positive reviews.
+It was released on August 14, 1987, it grossed $3.8 million in its theatrical run, and has since garnered a cult following.

 Plot

 The Monster Squad is a club of pre-teens who idolize the Universal classic monster movies and their non-human stars.
 Club leader Sean Crenshaw, whose younger sister Phoebe desperately wants to join the club, is given the diary of legendary monster hunter Dr. Abraham Van Helsing, but his excitement abates when he finds it is written in German.
-Sean and the rest of the Monster Squad – his best friend and second in command, Patrick Rhodes, clumsy Horace, tough older kid Rudy, and little Eugene – go to visit an elderly man known as the "Scary German Guy", actually a kind gentleman and a former concentration camp prisoner, to translate the diary.
+Sean and the rest of the Monster Squad – his best friend, Patrick Rhodes, clumsy Horace, tough older kid Rudy, and little Eugene – visit an elderly man known as the "Scary German Guy", actually a kind gentleman and a former concentration camp prisoner, to translate the diary.

-The diary describes an amulet that is composed of concentrated goodness.
-One day out of every century, as the forces of good and evil reach a balance, the otherwise-indestructible amulet becomes vulnerable.
+The diary describes an amulet composed of concentrated goodness.
+Once every century, as the forces of good and evil reach a balance, the otherwise-indestructible amulet becomes vulnerable.
 With the next day of balance happening within a few days at the stroke of midnight, the children realize they must gain possession of the amulet and use it – with an incantation from Van Helsing's diary – to open a wormhole in the universe and cast the monsters into Limbo.
-As shown in the film's prelude, Van Helsing had unsuccessfully attempted this one hundred years ago to defeat his old adversary Count Dracula; his apprentices then emigrated to the USA to hide the amulet out of Dracula's reach.
+As shown in the film's prelude, Van Helsing had unsuccessfully attempted this one hundred years ago to defeat his old adversary Count Dracula; his apprentices then immigrated to the US to hide the amulet out of Dracula's reach.

 Nevertheless, Dracula seeks to obtain the amulet so that he can take over the world.
 To this end, he assembles several monstrous allies: The Mummy, the Gill-man, The Wolf Man, and three school girls whom the Count transforms into his vampiric consorts.
 Dracula then steals a crate containing Frankenstein's monster from a B-25 Mitchell in flight, thus completing his army.
 However, Frankenstein's monster is reluctant to aid Dracula and wanders into the forest, where he encounters Phoebe.
-Rather than being afraid, she shows him the kindness he has always sought, and they become friends.
-After Phoebe proves to the Monster Squad that Frankenstein's monster is not evil, he chooses to help the boys instead of Dracula.
+She shows him the kindness he has always sought, and they become friends.
+After the Monster Squad acknowledges that Frankenstein's monster is not evil, he chooses to help the boys instead of Dracula.